A moving horizon state and parameter estimation scheme with guaranteed robust convergence: Sufficient conditions for the construction of a joint -IOSS Lyapunov function

 for all $x,\tilde{x}\in\mathbb{X}$ and $u\in\mathbb{U}$.

 \begin{assum} There exists a matrix $H$ such that

 uniformly for all $x,\tilde{x}\in\mathbb{X}$, $u\in\mathbb{U}$, and $\theta\in{\Theta}$ with $P$ from Assumption~\ref{ass:Lyap}. \end{assum}

 \begin{rem}[Conditions on $G$] Condition~\eqref{eq:CTHC} is linear in~$H$ and thus can be easily verified using standard LMI methods.
-We point out that Assumption~\ref{ass:CTHC} is related to the condition used in \citep{Cho1997}; furthermore, $H$ always exists for the special case where $G(x,u) = G(Cx,u)$, which includes the important classes of nonlinear adaptive observer canonical forms that are often considered in the adaptive observer literature (cf., e.g., \citep{Tomei2022,Marino2001,Bastin1988}).
-Results that allow for more general parameterizations of $G$ usually require stronger conditions elsewhere, e.g., by constructing (large) LMIs as in \citep{Ibrir2018,Franco2020}, which, however, may lead to feasibility problems unless $\Theta$ and the Lipschitz constants of $G$ (and $f$) are sufficiently small, cf. \citep{Franco2020}.
-Nevertheless, we note that Assumption~\ref{ass:CTHC} restricts the class of systems to which the subsequent analysis is applicable, and its relaxation is the subject of current research. \end{rem}
+We point out that Assumption~\ref{ass:CTHC} is related to the condition used in \citep{Cho1997}; furthermore, $H$ always exists for the special case where $G(x,u) = G(Cx,u)$, which includes the important classes of nonlinear adaptive observer canonical forms that are often considered in the adaptive observer literature (cf., e.g., \citep{Tomei2022,Marino2001}). \end{rem}

 We define the recursions

 for some fixed $Y_0\in\mathbb{R}^{n \times o}$, $S_0\in\mathbb{R}^{o\times o}$ and $\eta\in(0,1)$.
 As usual in the context of system identification/parameter estimation, we need a PE condition in order to guarantee exponential convergence of the parameter estimation error, which in our case characterizes the set $\mathbb{Z}_T$ from Definition~\ref{def:dIOSS}.
 More precisely, for some fixed $T\in\mathbb{I}_{\geq1},\alpha>0$, we define